f5businessdevelopment/bdOtelLab/docs/ex1.md

 <img src="../images/Picture4.png" width="600">

 #### OTel SDK module import
-Import statements are used to refer to an utilize previously created python modules.
+Import statements are used to reference and utilize previously created python modules.
 The OpenTelemetry SDK includes several submodules which can be imported, (*see below*) depending upon the libraries utilized, services requiring instrumentation, and exporter(s) required.

 This application has imports to handle automatic instrumenting of Flask and Request, (*web services*) as well as Redis.
 In addition, there are import statements for processors and OTel exporters.